thothom/thothom.com/docs/integrations/nestjs.md

 ## `SymbiosisModule`

-The `SymbiosisModule` is the main connection between NestJs and Techmmunity Symbiosis.
+The `SymbiosisModule` is the main connection between NestJs and _Symb_.
 It has 2 methods that allow you to integrate the symbiosis in the most performative way possible.

 ### `.forRoot()`